 This article is currently in the process of being translated into Vietnamese (~29% done).

-If you are fluent in Vietnamese, then please help us - just point to any untranslated element inside the article and click the translation button to get started.
+If you are fluent in Vietnamese, then please help us - just point to any untranslated element (highlighted with a yellow left border - remember that images should have their titles translated as well!) inside the article and click the translation button to get started.
 Or have a look at the current translation status for the Vietnamese language.

 If you see a translation that you think looks wrong, then please consult the original article to make sure and then use the vote button to let us know about it.

 Please help us by translating the following metadata for the article/chapter, if they are not already translated.

 If you are not satisfied with the translation of a specific metadata item, you may vote it down - when it reaches a certain negative threshold, it will be removed.
 Please only submit an altered translation of a metadata item if you have good reasons to do so!

 Introduction to WPF Commands